ramcodehub/bondly/frontend/AUTHENTICATION.md

 # Authentication Setup

-This document describes the authentication implementation for the CRM Dashboard application.
+This document describes the authentication implementation for the Bondly application.

 ## Overview